 • She lied through her teeth when asked if she cheated.

-Other ways to say: Tell a bold lie, be dishonest
+Other ways to say: Tell a bold lie, be dishonest, flat-out lie

 Example Sentence:

-• He took a shortcut by copying his friend’s answers.
+• He took a shortcut by copying his friend’s homework.

-• She took a shortcut instead of studying for the test.
+• She took a shortcut and didn’t read the book before the quiz.

-Other ways to say: Cut corners, skip steps
+Other ways to say: Cut corners, skip steps, cheat the system

 Example Sentence:

-• He fudged the numbers to get a better score.
+• He fudged the numbers to make his test score look higher.

-• She fudged the numbers on her budget.
+• The store owner fudged the numbers on the receipt.

-Other ways to say: Change facts, cheat on math
+Other ways to say: Change the facts, mess with the math, cheat on numbers

 Example Sentence:

-• The contest was rigged so his friend would win.
+• The race was rigged so his brother would win.

-Other ways to say: Fix the result, cheat to win
+Other ways to say: Fix the result, cheat to win, set it up

 Example Sentence:

-• He pulled some strings to get out of trouble.
+• He pulled strings to get his cousin into the team.

-• She pulled strings to win the contest.
+• She pulled some strings to skip the long line.

-Other ways to say: Use power, cheat by influence
+Other ways to say: Use influence, get special help, use connections

 Example Sentence: